juansemprun/react-tailwind-pixabay-gallery/README.md

 Image gallery made with React, TailwindCSS and Pixabay API.
 You can see the project [here](https://react-tailwind-pixabay-gallery.netlify.app/)

 ## Usage
-You can see the Pixabay documentation [here](https://pixabay.com/api/docs/)
+You can see the Pixabay API documentation [here](https://pixabay.com/api/docs/)

 #### Install dependencies